Corporate Governance System

 |Subject of audit||Compensation based on

 on non-audit services

 The compensation system for Kawasaki directors and audit & supervisory board members—which is designed to promote sustained improvement in corporate performance and enterprise value and to secure outstanding human resources—ensures a level of compensation in line with the duties of the individual officer.
 Compensation for directors, excluding outside directors consists of basic compensation, performance-based compensation, and a stock purchase fund.
 Among these, performance-based compensation is determined by linking corporate performance with the aim of using compensation as an incentive for achieving business goals.
 The stock purchase fund is distributed in fixed amounts each month for the purpose of sharing value with shareholders and incentivizing directors to enhance medium- to longterm enterprise value, with the entire amount contributed to the officers' stock ownership plan in order to purchase shares of the Company on a continuous basis.
 Compensation for outside directors is set at a fixed level not tied to corporate performance, from the perspective of professional independence.
 These types of compensation for directors are determined by the President as delegated by the Board of Directors, after consultation with the Compensation Advisory Committee.
 The compensation of audit & supervisory board members is set at a fixed level not tied to corporate performance, from the perspective of professional independence.
 This compensation is determined by the Audit & Supervisory Board.

-Amount of Corporate Officers’ Compensation in Fiscal 2018
+Amount of Corporate Officers’ Compensation in Fiscal Year Ended March 31, 2018

 (Millions of yen)

 |Directors 13 people||Audit & supervisory bord members 6 people||Total 19 people

 (Including 6 people from outside)

 |Total amount of compensation||675||103||778||(60)|